Lump on Side of Neck: 7 Main Causes & What to Do

 Mumps is associated with a lump between the ear and chin that occurs due to inflammation of the parotid glands.
 These glands produce saliva, but can become swollen from an infection by the Paramyxoviridae virus.
 In addition to the lump on the side of the neck, many people also experience fever and pain in the area.

-What to do: Treatment for mumps is usually aimed at relieving associated symptoms.
-The doctor may prescribe analgesics, like acetaminophen, to reduce discomfort.
-Rest and hydration are also essential to support your body to eliminate the virus.
+What to do: Treatment for mumps is usually aimed at symptom relief.
+A doctor may prescribe analgesics, like acetaminophen, to reduce discomfort.
+Rest and hydration are also essential to support your body as it fights to eliminate the virus.

 7. Lipoma